How airlines sell unsold seats or do they really have to sell unsold flight tickets?

 Tips to find out empty seats on the flight

-Travel agents use airlines GDS (Global Distribution Seat) system which does confirm the load or number of seats airlines still have to sell.
+Travel agents use the airline’s GDS (Global Distribution Seat) system which does confirm the load or number of seat airlines still have to sell.
 Travel agents are the first point of call for airlines to sell unsold seats.

-It’s one of the least researched subject to know how airlines sell unsold seats.
-Airlines work on average cost of minimum selling price for the whole air plane for each sector and this is the what drives the average selling cost.
-Economy seats sets the bench mark cost for each seat and simple formula of 2.5x to 3.5x seats the tone for unsold business class seats or premium economy seats.
+It’s one of the least researched subjects to know how airlines sell unsold seats.
+Airlines work on the average cost of minimum selling price for the whole airplane for each sector and this is what drives the average selling cost.
+Economy seats set the benchmark cost for each seat and simple formula of 2.5x to 3.5x seats the tone for unsold business class seats or premium economy seats.
 In addition to this airport have extra taxes for flying business class or on premium economy.

 As you are aware they are majorly two aircraft makers which most airlines use, Boeing & Airbus.
-Its very easy to know how many seats your airlines have to sell even before you book flight tickets on the same sector or check the below stats.
+It’s very easy to know how many seats your airlines have to sell even before you book flight tickets in the same sector or check the below stats.

-They are ether made by Boeing Dreamliner or Airbus A380
+They are either made by Boeing Dreamliner or Airbus A380

 How many seats does Dreamliner have?

-Depends which sector but most dreamliners will have 242 to 316 passengers seats in addition to jump seats for crew members.
+Depends on which sector but most Dreamliner will have 242 to 316 passenger seats, in addition, to jump seats for crew members.

 How many seats does A380 have?

-A380 is configured to have maximum of 868 seats.
-Upper deck is usually full business of around 330 seats & lower deck of 538 all economy seats.
+A380 is configured to have a maximum of 868 seats.
+The upper deck is usually the full business of around 330 seats & the lower deck of 538 all economy seats.

 3. When you book yourself

-4. Book seats on different reservation or possibly at different timings
+4. Book seats on the different reservation or possibly at different timings

 We have seen this working some times that you at least book all the tickets on different reservation numbers.
 You may not sit all together but there is a high possibility of getting lower fares.

 One old school formula, airlines used to give 1 seat free on every 9 seats sold.
-In year 2020 or beyond it may (or may not) work – You don’t ask you don’t get !
+In the year 2020 or beyond it may (or may not) work – You don’t ask you don’t get!

 Yes, absolutely.
-Travel agents work on airlines targets and if airlines have unsold seats travel agents are incentivised to sell the empty seats for the airlines.
+Travel agents work on airlines targets and if airlines have unsold seats travel agents are incentivized to sell the empty seats for the airlines.

-As much as thought of going “direct to airlines will fetch a cheaper seats” is not always right, travel agents are the first people to know the cheapest possible cost for the unsold seats for an airlines.
+As much as the thought of going “direct to airlines will fetch cheaper seats” is not always right, travel agents are the first people to know the cheapest possible cost for the unsold seats for airlines.

-Whilst you shop for Economy Seats do check one way Premium Economy and one way Economy seats.
-Most airlines do not disclose this for many reasons but it is possible and more often a higher class combination with economy class can come same fare or may be marginally expensive.
+Whilst you shop for Economy Seats do check one-way Premium Economy and one-way Economy seats.
+Most airlines do not disclose this for many reasons but it is possible and more often a higher class combination with economy class can come the same fare or maybe marginally expensive.
 Try this rule in higher seasons and thank us later.